nicholas-oa24/Cloud-computing-Group-1/README.md

-# Campus Library System
+# Campus Pharmacy System
-A static GitHub Pages website that allows students and Teachers to get Books from the Library Online
+A web-based platform that allows students and staff to search, reserve, and manage pharmaceutical supplies and medications online.

 ----